 Awaiting the New Trial

 While McIver's professional standing has taken a hit with the surrender of his law license, the legal proceedings concerning the shooting of his wife, Dianne, are far from over.
-McIver is set to face a new trial regarding his wife's death.
+McIver is set to face a new trial regarding his wife's .
 However, the specific date for this trial remains undetermined.

 Broader Implications